Caring for Others ✝ Achieving Excellence

 Remote Education is provided using online platforms.
 We recognise that some pupils may not have suitable online access at home.
 Where this is the case we ask parents to contact the School Business Manager who will arrange for the loan of a device, internet dongle or if needed contact the teacher for printed materials.

-Pupils are expected to engage in work daily, joining morning registration and the live lessons where possible.
+Pupils are expected to engage in work daily, joining morning registration and any live lessons where possible.
 Work should be returned via Tapestry and Teams within the timescales set by the teacher to allow the work to be marked and feedback given.
 Teachers check pupils' engagement with remote education daily and where there is a concern, the teacher or a member of the Pastoral Team will contact the parent for offer support.

 We ask that parents support their children by establishing a routine at home and helping them access and hand in their work as required.
 The amount of support a child will need is dependent on the age of the child.